simonwisseler/EKF_CarND-Extended-Kalman-Filter-Project/README.md

 -----
-This repo contains a simple implementation of the Extended Kalman Filter algorithm for state estimation built on Udacity's Self-Driving Car Nanodegree Extended-Kalman-Filter Project.
+This repo contains a simple implementation of the Extended Kalman Filter algorithm for estimating the state of a moving object.
+It is built on Udacity's Self-Driving Car Nanodegree Extended-Kalman-Filter Project.

 The description below comes from the original repo (https://github.com/udacity/CarND-Extended-Kalman-Filter-Project.git).